 - The weight of the cargo load must be evenly distributed over both the front and the rear axles. - All cargo should be securely fastened with ropes or straps to prevent it from shifting or sliding within the vehicle.

-- Properly secure all cargo with ropes or straps to help prevent it from sliding or shifting.
-In a sudden stop or collision, unsecured cargo could cause personal injury. - Do not place cargo higher than the seatbacks.
+Properly secure all cargo with ropes or straps to help prevent it from sliding or shifting.
 In a sudden stop or collision, unsecured cargo could cause personal injury.

 4 Heater, air conditioner and audio systems